nial0003/e25-prog2/week35b/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 - If the ID is not `null` but the entity is detached (not in the persistence context) → you get a `PersistentObjectException: detached entity passed to persist`.

-In our example, if we try to call `orderService.createOrder(OrderDto orderDto)` and the `OrderLineDtos` already have an ID set, we could get the following exception:
+In our example, if we try to call `orderService.createOrder(Order order)` and the `OrderLines` already have an ID set, we could get the following exception:
 ```bash
 org.hibernate.PersistentObjectException: detached entity passed to persist: org.example.onetomany.models.OrderLine
 ```